 This is where going to a counsellor is essential.
 They will allow you to discuss your emotions safely, listen with empathy and work with you to develop strategies for recovery.
 Hypnotherapy can also assist you to alleviate some of the hurt you feel.

-When discussing your ex with your counsellor or friends, discuss the relationship as it was towards the end, not the memory of happiness in the beginning.
+When discussing your break-up with your counsellor or friends, discuss the relationship as it was towards the end, not the memory of happiness in the beginning.
 We sometimes remain in love with the memory of what was instead of facing the reality of what it became.

 Research has determined that it’s a good idea to talk about your ex.
 Speaking about your emotions enables you to progress faster than those who don’t.